seanf316/P3-Reclaim-The-Light/README.md

 ## **Overview**

-Reclaim The Light is a text based adventure game that includes PVE elements.
-It is loosly based on the Destiny Universe and this is where I drew my inspiration the project.
+Reclaim The Light is a text-based adventure game that includes PVE elements.
+It is loosely based on the Destiny Universe and this is where I drew my inspiration for the project.

-The game is aimed at every audience but may be enjoyed alot more by the older generations who grew up with text adventure games and fans of the Destiny universe.
+The game is aimed at every audience but may be enjoyed a lot more by the older generations who grew up with text adventure games and fans of the Destiny universe.

 Developed by Sean Finn.